A history of The Daily Record

 2006

-The Daily Record sends out its first email blast.
+The Daily Record sends out its first email news blast.
 The company will later send out emails for breaking news as well as newsletters targeting real estate professionals and lawyers.

 2007